pomme-clic/s-money-documentation/docs/docs/accounts/account-management.md

 <Highlight>

-Base on your customer risk management you can allow cutomer to spend more than its customer balance.
+Based on your customer risk management you can allow cutomer to spend more than its customer balance.

 </Highlight>